 Azure internal load balancers can't be moved from one region to another.
-We must associate the new load balancer to resources in the target region.
-For the migration, we can you use an Azure Resource Manager template to export the existing configuration and virtual network of an internal load balancer.
-We can then stage the resource in another region by exporting the load balancer and virtual network to a template, modifying the parameters to match the destination region, and then deploy the templates to the new region.
+You must associate the new load balancer to resources in the target region.
+For the migration, you can use an Azure Resource Manager template to export the existing configuration and virtual network of an internal load balancer.
+You can then stage the resource in another region by exporting the load balancer and virtual network to a template, modifying the parameters to match the destination region, and then deploy the templates to the new region.

 To migrate an internal load balancer to availability zones across regions, see moving internal Load Balancer across regions.

-Azure external load balancers can't be moved between regions.
-We need to associate the new load balancer to resources in the target region.
-To redeploy load balancer with the source configuration to a new Zone resilient region, the most suitable approach is to use an Azure Resource Manager template to export the existing configuration external load balancer.
-You can then stage the resource in another region by exporting the load balancer and public IP to a template, modifying the parameters to match the destination region, and then deploying the template to the new region.
+Azure public load balancers can't be moved between regions.
+To redeploy load balancer to a new region with zones, the most suitable approach is to export the Azure Resource Manager template of the existing public IP address and external load balancer.
+You can then stage the resources in another region by modifying the template and parameters to match the destination region, and then deploy the template to the new region.

-To migrate an internal load balancer to availability zones across regions, see moving public Load Balancer across regions.
+To migrate a public load balancer to availability zones across regions, see moving public Load Balancer across regions.

 - Zones can't be changed, updated, or created for the resource after creation.